entdec/facio/README.md

     $ gem install facio

 ## Usage

-Every service has a context, which encapsulates all the information to perform the action.
+**Every** service has a context, which encapsulates all the information to perform the action.
-A context is just an PORO, which includes the ActiveModel::API.
-Context can be created in separate files, but also inline in the service.
-Using context like below will then construct a Class, with Facio::Context as a base_class.

 simple_service.rb:
 ```ruby